freakified/jga/README.md

 * A turn-based RPG battle system with a status effect (sleep)
 * A chapter based save system
 * Much more!

+## Original Soundtrack
+Listen to the CC-licensed on [Soundcloud](https://soundcloud.com/freakified/sets/jga-crossroads-of-destiny-ost), or just grab the OGG files directly from this repo.

+## License
+All music and art assets are licensed under the [Creative Commons Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0/) license unless otherwise noted.
+The rest of the game and associated source code are licensed under the [MIT License](http://opensource.org/licenses/MIT)!